D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 Which four actions should you permorn in a squence?

-- doenload and execute a PowerShell script to browese and recover files on VM1
+- download and execute a PowerShell script to browese and recover files on VM1
 - copy the file from the mounted volume to the VM
 - mount the volume containing the file that is needed on VM2
 - create a new VM